manuscriptmastr/kafi/README.md

 - How does the coffee _feel_?
 - How does your mouth feel during and after a sip?

 5. Use the Coffee Compass to create an action step.
-For instance, a coffee with a soupy body and a lack of tasting notes suggests an over-extracted brew, so next time you would make your grind coarser or decrease the overall pour time.
+For instance, a coffee with a soupy body and a lack of tasting notes suggests an over-extracted brew, so next time you would make your grind coarser or decrease the overall brew time.
    ![Coffee Compass](./coffee-compass.jpg)

 ## CLI